-We highlight some good examples of customer service scenarios to role plays, before investigating how to get the most out of contact centre role plays.
+We highlight some good examples of customer service scenarios to role play.

 What are Customer Service Role Plays?

 Role playing is a customer service exercise where agents practice how to deal with certain customer interactions, with a fellow agent or team leader/coach acting as the customer.